Human–animal communication: Primates

 Chimpanzees can make at least 32 sounds with distinct meanings for humans.

 Chimpanzees, gorillas and orangutans have used sign language, physical tokens, keyboards and touch screens to communicate with humans in numerous research studies.
 The research showed that they understood multiple signals and produced them to communicate with humans.
-There is some disagreement whether they can re-order them to create distinct meanings.
+There is a broad consensus among linguists that sign language experiments with great apes have not produced any evidence of true linguistic ability, and high profile examples such as Koko have faced intense criticism, despite public perceptions of the experiments.

 Baboons can learn to recognize an average of 139 four-letter English words (maximum of 308), though they were not taught any meanings to associate with the words.

 Primates have also been trained to use touch screens to tell a researcher their musical preferences.
 In Toronto, for hundreds of songs in random order, orangutans were given one 30-second segment of a song, and then chose between repeating that segment or 30 seconds of silence.
 Different orangutans chose to replay from 8% to 48% of the segments, and all exhibited stress throughout the trials.
 There was no pattern of selections by genre, and the researchers did not look for other attributes that were shared by the orangutans' chosen segments.
 No comparison was available as to how many 30-second segments humans would repeat in the same situation.
 In another experiment, the orangutans did not distinguish between music played in its original order and music sliced into half-second intervals, which were played in random order.
 Chimpanzees can hear higher frequencies than humans.
 If orangutans can too, and if these overtones are present in the recordings, the overtones would affect their choices.